 The use of problem-solving contexts is equally important for multi-digit number operations.
 When students are given problems, when they are encouraged to come up with an algorithm and use it flexibly, they are given the opportunity to deepen their understanding of operations.
 In the interest of efficiency and in the belief that it is the right thing to do, students are often taught the algorithm to be used to perform operations on multi-digit numbers.
 With this method presented as the "right way" to solve the problem, students struggle to understand and remember this procedure.
 This method often results in inefficient use of the algorithm, lack of accuracy, and limited understanding.
 If, instead, students are encouraged to make sense of the problem and develop their own strategies for solving it, they will show more fluency and accuracy in their work with operations.

-Students develop an understanding of addition and subtraction and number relationships by solving written problems.
-Faced with a problem like this one: Pascale has some marbles; someone gives her 3 more and she now has 8.
+Students develop an understanding of addition, subtraction and number relationships by solving problems.
+For example, Pascale has some marbles; someone gives her 3 more and she now has 8.
 How many did Pascale have originally?
-Note that while the adult may not see any difficulty in solving this type of problem, the child does.
+While an adult may not see any difficulty in solving this type of problem, a child may.
 By using modelling to represent the problem and then attaching an operation to it, teachers help students make connections between conceptual understanding and procedural mastery in problems of varying degrees of complexity.

-The following types of problems presented with examples can help students perceive basic addition and subtraction number facts in a variety of ways: joining problems, seperating problems, part-part-whole problems and comparing problems.
-Using problems to introduce basic number facts forces students to reason their way to solutions and thus develops a better sense of operations.
+The following types of problems presented (with examples) can help students envision basic addition and subtraction number facts in a variety of ways: joining, separating, part-part-whole and comparing.
+Using problems to introduce basic number facts compels students to reason their way to solutions and to make a connection to how math is used in everyday life.

 Joining and separating problems are perceived by students as active situations, easier to model and "see" as the start quantity increases or decreases.
-Part-part-whole problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
-Comparing problems, on the other hand, deal with the relationship between two quantities by opposing them: thus, there is no action, but a comparison of one quantity to another.
+Part-part-whole problems assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
+In contrast, comparing problems deal with the difference between two quantities—there’s no action, just a comparison of one quantity to another.

 Joining Problems